Skip to main content

 • Represented the patent owner in a license enforcement case relating to the p63 antibody, discovered at Harvard University and used to diagnose prostate cancer.

-• Lead counsel for a major pharmaceutical company in an action for misappropriation of the idea to use thalidomide to treat multiple myeloma, a cancer of the blood.
+• Represented a major pharmaceutical company in an action for misappropriation of the idea to use thalidomide to treat multiple myeloma, a cancer of the blood.

 • Represented the world's leading manufacturer of dental crowns and implants, in the defense of a patent case relating to manufacturing technology.